Extending Django-OTP

 • valid_secs (int) – Amount of seconds the token should be valid.

-• commit (bool) – Whether to autosave the generated token.
+• commit (bool) – Pass False if you intend to save the instance yourself.

 verify_token(token)[source]